rxu18/rxu18.github.io/_posts/2019-12-21-xmas-writeup.md

 layout: page
-title: X-MAS CTF Writeup
+title: "X-MAS CTF Writeup"
-permalink: /ctf/xmas
+date: YYYY-MM-DD hh:mm:ss -0000
+categories: CTF
 ## X-MAS CTF
 I competed under team `two idiots`.
 This is the first CTF my team has done, so everything is new.
 Still, we managed to solve a few awesome challenges.
 Below are challenges I solved and found interesting.